CoherentLabs/GameUIComponents/README.md

 ===================

 All components are npm modules.
 Your component doesn't have to be an npm module.
-If you need to use it in your project only you can skip the steps which make a component an npm module.
-However if at some point you decide that you want to make your component an npm module follow the steps below to see how to do it.
+If you need to use it in your project only, you can skip the steps which make a component an npm module.
+However if at some point you decide that you want to make your component an npm module - follow the steps below to see how to do it.

 These are the commands used to build and package the components.